Startups often face challenges while hiring candidates, which can be blamed on two major factors.

 Not Understanding the Impact of Poor Hires

-Quality hires are important for any business, but weak hires can do more financial damage to a startup than most other firms.
+Quality hires are important for any business, especially for the MVP development process, but weak hires can do more financial damage to a startup than most other firms.
 Since the success of your business relies on a smaller team, every individual in that team needs to be a strong link in the chain.

 If not, they’re costing you!
 Not only does each employee need to do the job for which they are hired, but their ability to deliver results will also be directly connected to the additional funding and growth your startup enjoys in the future.
 Weak recruits will not just cost you time, but may also cause significant economic damage over the long run.